UPPMAX/HPC-python/docs/load_run.rst

    The command ``pip list`` given within Python will list the available modules to import.

-   More about virtual/isolated environment to follow in later sections of the course!
+   More about packages and virtual/isolated environment to follow in later sections of the course!

 .. keypoints::